The general Brannan coefficient conjecture I: Watson-lemma approximations: Integral lower bounds

-We wish to attack the problem using Watson's lemma for large $n$.
+We shall attack this problem using Watson's lemma for large $n$.
 The following representation will enable us to do so.
-In this, and throughout, all complex powers use the principal branches of logarithms.
+In this, and throughout, all complex powers use the principal branches.

 \begin{lemma} Assume $\alpha,\beta \in [0,1]$, $1 \leq n \in \mathbb{N}$, and $x\in\mathbb{C}\setminus[0,\infty)$.
 Then

 When $\beta=1$ it is understood that the limit of the first term on the RHS applies. \end{lemma}